wenwen0319/wenwen0319.github.io/aboutme.md

 subtitle: About me
 ---

 My name is Wenwen.
-I obtained my Bachelor degree at Shanghai Jiaotong University(2014-2018).
+I obtained my Bachelor degree at Shanghai Jiao Tong University(2014-2018).
 And I am now a Master student at Northeastern University, concentrating on Deep Learning and Computer Vision.

 ### my education